hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/social-media-and-web-integration/generic-integration.rst

 Everytime the page is requested to re-render by the remoting server the reload function will be called.

 You can test this by editing the value of the wiki cell.
-Everytime you change it the ``Generic.reload()`` function will pop the alert box.
+Everytime you change it the ``Generic.reload();`` function will pop the alert box.

 This is essentially the mechanism whereby we implement internal web functionality (see for instance the function ``=html.menu(...)``) and how we implement integration functions like ``=facebook.comments(...)``.

+.. warning:: Getting the html or javascript wrong in this function can wedge or damange the webpage or even the spreadsheet page.